 Surge in newly-completed homes going under the hammer

-Due to the existing oversupply issue and the weaken rental market, there has been an increasing number of properties has been put up for mortgagee sales – be it newly completed or uncompleted homes.
+Due to the existing oversupply issue and the weaken rental market.
+There has been an increasing number of properties.
+They have listed that for mortgagee sales – newly completed or uncompleted homes.

-A mortgagee sale is a process which the bank will be ‘force selling’ a borrower’s property.
-This is to recover the mortgage money when the borrower defaults on the loan repayments.
+A mortgagee sale is a process.
+In which the bank will be ‘force selling’ a borrower’s property.
+This is to recover the mortgage money.
+When the borrower defaults on the loan repayments.

-Another mortgagee sale was for a 3-bedroom unit at OUE Twin Peaks – the very first unit to be put under the hammer.
-The project was only completed in last year 2015.
+Another mortgage sale was for a 3-bedroom unit at OUE Twin Peaks – the very first unit to be put under the hammer.
+They finished the project just last year in 2015.

 OUE Twin Peaks Condo Facade